 At the Washington University and Barnes-Jewish Transplant Center, our team has performed more than 800 heart transplants.
 This depth of experience gives us the expertise necessary to provide you with the most personalized, comprehensive care possible.

 Our care team understands that learning that you or a loved one requires a heart transplant can be overwhelming and frightening.
 We are here for you before, during and after the transplant process to give you the care and support you need.

 Understanding the Heart Transplant Process

-The heart transplant process is complex, but our highly skilled transplant team is here to help you every step of the way.
+The heart transplant process is complex, but our highly skilled transplant team supports you before, during and after your transplant.
 The heart transplant process typically includes:

 - Referral: Your doctor will refer you for evaluation because you are experiencing advanced heart failure.

-- Evaluation: When you visit us, our transplant team will do a thorough evaluation to determine if a heart transplant will be safe and effective for you.
+- Evaluation: At your appointment, our transplant team will thoroughly evaluate whether a heart transplant will be safe and effective for you.
 Learn more about our heart transplant options.

-- Waitlist: If we determine that a heart transplant is the best option, we add you to the current waitlist maintained by the United Network for Organ Sharing (UNOS).
-The waiting time for a suitable donor varies for each individual and will be explained by the transplant cardiologist, who will also describe what to expect throughout the process.
+- Waitlist: If we determine that a heart transplant is the best treatment option, we add you to the United Network for Organ Sharing (UNOS) waitlist.
+The waiting time for a suitable donor varies for each individual and will be explained by the transplant cardiologist.
+They will also describe what to expect throughout the process.

 - Surgery: Once a suitable donor is identified, our team calls you to the hospital for heart transplant surgery.

-- Recovery: Most patients stay in the hospital about 2 weeks following transplant.
+- Recovery: Most patients stay in the hospital for about 2 weeks following transplant.
 After the surgery, a team of specialists prepares you for long-term post-transplant care.

 - Rehabilitation: We refer you to cardiac rehabilitation after surgery to help you return to your normal, daily activities.

-- Follow-up: After discharge from the hospital, we will continue to see you throughout your life to watch for any signs of the heart being rejected by the body.
+- Follow-up: After discharge from the hospital, we will continue to see you throughout your life to watch for any signs of your body rejecting the heart.
 We may adjust anti-rejection medications as needed.
 We monitor aggravating conditions, such as hypertension, throughout the post-transplant period.

 Congenital Heart Disease: Transition Program for Teens